-How does your CMDB work for you?
-To be truly beneficial, it is imperative to understand the relationships and dependencies among the assets used in your organization and how they impact everyday organizational operations.
-By implementation of a CMDB, you are able to take your IT productivity to another level by integrating the CMDB to key ITSM processes.
+It is important to understand the relationships and dependencies of your assets to understand how they impact everyday organizational operations.
+When you implement a CMDB, you are able to take your IT productivity to another level by integrating the CMDB to key ITSM processes.
 The goal is to assist IT professionals proactively deliver services to their users by improving key IT service management processes.

 What is a CMDB?

 A CMDB (Configuration Management Database) stores all information about the technological components used by an organization as well as the relationships between these components.
-This database is organized in a way that clearly defines the relationships and dependencies among the components stored.
-Each component is defined as a Configuration Item (CI) and often associated with other CIs to show how the CIs work together to help deliver IT services.
+The database is organized in a way that clearly defines the relationships and dependencies of the components stored.
+Each component is defined as a Configuration Item (CI) and is often associated with other CIs to show how the CIs work together to help deliver IT services.

 How your CMDB Works for You

-So how can the CMDB help us once we get to the office, with proper upkeep, the CMDB can predict behavior and ensure we minimize and even prevent issues that can lead to downtime in our workday.
+The CMDB can predict behavior and ensure you minimize and even prevent issues that can lead to downtime in your workday.

 Major Tasks of your CMDB